fredhutchio/concepts_machine_learning/class3.md

 * Understand basic applications of unsupervised learning (PCA, Kmeans)
 * Create unsupervised learning problem statements

-### Review!
-What is machine learning?
+### Review of last class

 Machine learning is a:
 * field of study within the larger field of artificial intellegence
-* way of programming computers
 * an algorithm that incorporates large datasets into a statistical model and improves with experience

-### Review!
-When to use machine learning

-Machine learning is especially good at tackeling problems where **you cannot code the rules** and **you cannot scale**.

-Some examples we've talked about are:
-* Classifying emails as spam
-* Recognizing hand written letters
-* Predicting a patients clinical outcome
-* Clustering cells by cell type based on genetic data

-### Review!
-Anatomy of a machine learning problem

 **Example: we are trying to cluster patients to find if there are novel subgroupings within the dataset**

-Here we are looking at the exact same example dataset as last class.
+Here we are looking at the exact same example dataset as the first class.
 You'll notice that our intended outcome is slightly different than when we were using the dataset for supervised learning.
 Instead of predicting whether or not a patient is likely to be diagnosed with cardiovascular disease we want to explore the data for underlying patterns.

 | patient_Id    | age   | htn | treat | smoking | race     | t2d | gender | numAge | bmi | tchol| sbp | cvd |
 | ------------- | ----- | --- | ----- | ------- | -------- | --- | ------ | ------ | --- | ---- | --- | --- |